measurement-kit/measurement-kit/README.md

 ```

 The most striking difference is that the function to start a task
-will explicitly throw `Exception` on failure, where the old code
+will explicitly throw `Exception` on failure.
+The old code
-would instead throw `RuntimeException`.
-The definition of settings has
+would instead throw `RuntimeException`, as mentioned above.
+The
-only slightly changed from Measurement Kit, as discussed above.
+required settings have slightly changed, as discussed above.

-We currently do not provide drop-in replacements for other functionality
-implemented by measurement-kit/android-libs, e.g., accessing the GeoIP
-lookup functionality, submitting reports.
-We will most likely do that since
-we need that in OONI for Android.
-We should be able to provide drop-in
-replacements, except perhaps some minor details.

 ## iOS